saawansherkhane/parityclub/README.md

 -> Images uploaded by users would be listed on the homepage.
 All users/visitors can browse any album.

--> A User can be able to update album properties by clicking on edit button and also can able to see particular album by clicking on show button.
+-> A user can be able to update album properties by clicking on edit button and also can able to see particular album by clicking on show button.

 -> My Albums page will display all the albums of the particular user.